abdulwaheed76/practices/README.md

 5.9 e2e ui/view part only (via cypress if informed by manager and applicable)

 # Task allocation between members
-## Ownership
+## Kind of team members
-1. No one should do a task fully alone.
-There will be at least 3 members.
+No one should do a task fully alone.
+There will be at least 3 roles (usually each role belongs a a different person but sometimes 1 person may have 2 roles and other may have 1 role).

 One himself, One **pair** and one **strategic owner (sto)**.
 For example for a task or sub task, one person will may do coding, the other may do api tests.
 Or one may do fronend, other may do backend.
 This can go vice versa in the next task but the sequence of work flow described above should not change.

+## STO
 The sto is responsible to be aware and to review the high level strategy of each task.
 But that does not excludes strategy responsibilty from the other two executors by any means.
+STO can simply overrule and review strategy.
+But if doer/pair doubts this, they should talk to the manager.

+## Important rule of task execution
+The following are the litmus paper tests, important rules the will determine if the task is executed correctly or not.
+At all points in time, for any sprint, any task, any person, any team member
+1. Task should have at above 3 roles (2 pairs and a sto).
+2. Task should be executed in such a away that suppose, if one of the 3 members  vanishes/disappears in thin air, the others will not be confused.
+Because each of the others will know exactly what and how the vanished person was doing.

 # Meetings